Fishing in Rutherglen & Wahgunyah

 Always wanted to catch an elusive Murray Cod?
 We can’t promise anything, but we can at least point you in the right direction to some of our favourite fishing spots!
 With Australia's greatest river at our doorstep and popular lakes just a hefty cast away, Rutherglen, Wahgunyah and surrounds has plenty to tempt freshwater anglers.

 First and foremost, fishing on the border can be confusing for first time visitors.
 Be aware of licensing regulations, particularly if fishing in The Murray (a NSW fishing license is required, even if fishing from Victorian banks).
 Many species are also subject to open and closed seasons and daily bag limits.
-Some helpful links are provided below. - Victorian Recreational Fishing License Information - NSW Recreational Fishing License Information Both New South Wales & Victorian Fishing Licenses can be purchased from the Metro Service Station in Main Street Rutherglen, Caltex Newsagency in Wahgunyah and Bindaree Motel & Caravan Park in Corowa.
+Some helpful links are provided below. - Victorian Recreational Fishing License Information - NSW Recreational Fishing License Information Both New South Wales & Victorian Fishing Licenses can be purchased from the Metro Service Station in Main Street Rutherglen, Caltex Newsagency in Wahgunyah and Sportspower in Corowa.